-The AI Boom Needs Clean Power
+The AI Boom Needs Clean Energy

 Salesforce Ventures has long focused on backing companies that enable the future of enterprise.
 Today, that increasingly means addressing the foundational infrastructure powering AI.
 Every new breakthrough in generative models, autonomous systems, or intelligent automation is powered by an increasingly intertwined set of physical infrastructure: energy generation, power transmission, energy storage, complex grid infrastructure, and, ultimately, data centers.